stevegrossi/stevegrossi.github.io/source/posts/2014-02-27-impossible-programs.html.markdown

 tags: ruby, computer science
 ---

-Here is [a fascinating talk](http://vimeo.com/66849976)--from Tom Stuart at last year's Scottish Ruby Conference--on the subject of programs that are impossible to write in Ruby.
+Here is [a fascinating talk](http://vimeo.com/66849976)—from Tom Stuart at last year's Scottish Ruby Conference—on the subject of programs that are impossible to write in Ruby.
 Computers are logic machines, and Stuart takes us on a tour of many of the underlying problems with logic and how they manifest themselves in computer science, touching on things like undecideability, the halting problem, and Rice's theorem.

 READMORE